-''' dn_exists_in_domain(self, distinguished_name: str) -> bool Check if a distinguished name exists within the domain, regardless of what it is. :param distinguished_name: Either a relative distinguished name or full →distinguished name to search for within the domain. :returns: True if the distinguished name exists within the domain. get_current_server_uri(self) -> str Returns the URI of the server that this session is currently communicating with get_domain(self) -> 'ADDomain' Returns the domain that this session is connected to get_domain_dns_name(self) -> str Returns the domain that this session is connected to get_domain_search_base(self) -> str Returns the LDAP search base used for all 'find' functions as the search base get_ldap_connection(self) -> ldap3.core.connection.Connection Returns the LDAP connection that this session uses for communication.
-This is particularly useful if a user wants to make complex LDAP queries or perform operations that are not supported by the ADSession object, and is willing to craft them and parse results themselves. get_search_paging_size(self) -> int get_trusted_domain_cache_lifetime_seconds(self) -> int is_authenticated(self) -> bool Returns if the session is currently authenticated '''

-''' is_encrypted(self) -> bool Returns if the session's connection is encrypted is open(self) -> bool Returns if the session's connection is currently open is_session_user_from_domain(self) -> bool Return a boolean indicating whether or not the session's user is a member of the. →domain that we're communicating with, or is trusted from another domain. :returns: True if the user is from the domain we're communicating with, False ⊸otherwise. is_thread_safe(self) -> bool Returns if the session's connection is thread-safe object_exists_in_domain_with_attribute(self, attr: str, unescaped_value: str) -> bool Check if any objects exist in the domain with a given attribute.
-Returns True if so, →False otherwise. :param attr: The LDAP attribute to examine in the search. :param unescaped_value: The value of the attribute that we're looking for, in its :returns: True if any objects exist in the domain with the attribute specified equal.
+''' Returns the LDAP search base used for all 'find' functions as the search base get_ldap_connection(self) -> ldap3.core.connection.Connection Returns the LDAP connection that this session uses for communication.
+This is particularly useful if a user wants to make complex LDAP queries or perform operations that are not supported by the ADSession object, and is willing to craft them and parse results themselves. get_search_paging_size(self) -> int get_trusted_domain_cache_lifetime_seconds(self) -> int is_authenticated(self) -> bool Returns if the session is currently authenticated is encrypted(self) -> bool Returns if the session's connection is encrypted is_open(self) -> bool Returns if the session's connection is currently open is_session_user_from_domain(self) -> bool Return a boolean indicating whether or not the session's user is a member of the →domain that we're communicating with, or is trusted from another domain. :returns: True if the user is from the domain we're communicating with, False ⊶otherwise. is_thread_safe(self) -> bool Returns if the session's connection is thread-safe object_exists_in_domain_with_attribute(self, attr: str, unescaped_value: str) -> bool Check if any objects exist in the domain with a given attribute.
+Returns True if so, →False otherwise. :param attr: The LDAP attribute to examine in the search. :param unescaped_value: The value of the attribute that we're looking for, in its :returns: True if any objects exist in the domain with the attribute specified equal. \rightarrowto the value. who_am_i(self) -> str Return the authorization identity of the session's user as recognized by the server.
+This can be helpful when a script is provided with an identity in one form that is. →used to start a session (e.g. a distinguished name, or a pre-populated kerberos cache) and then it wants to →determine its identity that the server actually sees.
+This just calls the LDAP connection function, as it's suitable for AD as well. :returns: A string indicating the authorization identity of the session's user as →recognized by the server. '''

-→to the value.

-who_am_i(self) -> str

-Return the authorization identity of the session's user as recognized by the server.

-This can be helpful when a script is provided with an identity in one form that is

-→used to start a session

-(e.g. a distinguished name, or a pre-populated kerberos cache) and then it wants to

-→determine its identity

-that the server actually sees.

-This just calls the LDAP connection function, as it's suitable for AD as well.

-:returns: A string indicating the authorization identity of the session's user as

-→recognized by the server.

-'''

-Help on class ManagedADComputer in module ms active directory.core.managed ad objects:
+Help on class ManagedADComputer in module ms_active_directory.core.managed_ad_objects: